 Alex Claro, VPN Analyst at Credit Donkey said, “Don’t be scared to spend extra.
 Buying B2B sales leads for a low price won’t get you anything useful.
 Meanwhile, even a dozen pre-qualified B2B leads will make a difference and, as a result, are cost-effective.
 Working with fewer B2B sales leads simplifies it for the sales team so they have a better understanding of their customers and know just what to say.
 You regain your time and workflow as well — no more being sidetracked by invalid emails or losing work hours attempting to figure out why your recipients aren’t responding.”

-Related: You can learn exactly what your leads want by investing in marketing attribution.
+Learn al you need to know on marketing attribution.
 With it, you can track your leads as well as all the web content they’ve engaged with, which will help arm your sales team.

 Kent Lewis, President at Anvil Media shared his tactic when it comes to prospecting on LinkedIn.
 “The most effective LinkedIn prospecting strategy I’ve discovered that generates qualified leads, is to reach out to first degree connections once or twice a year to request a 15-minute call to catch up.
 It’s a manual process that takes time since I customize each note, but it works.